cxpartners/sepa-customer-platform/doc/architecture/decisions/0009-custom-frontend-application-backstage-users.md

 ### 1. Create a custom web application

-A custom web frontend application pushes/pulls data either directly via the service APIs (in the case of Azure Blob Storage & authentication services) or via a server side API gateway (built as part of the application).
+A custom web frontend application pushes/pulls data either directly via the service APIs in the case where the user pushes files to Azure Blob Storage, or via a server side API gateway (built as part of the application) which utilises the Dynamics & Azure blob storage and Active Directory APIs.

 #### Positive
 * Full control over styling, interactions and journey.